Dense, delicious and moist, this Banana Cranberry Nut Bread drizzled with homemade lemon glaze is a delightful homemade tea cake or dessert.

 This banana bread is a total fruitcake in disguise.

-You’ll love how rich and moist it is, but not too sweet.
-It’s dense too and reminds me of a protein energy bar.
+You’ll love how rich and loaded it is too—it reminds me of a protein energy bar.

 Most sweet-bread and pound cake recipes, including banana bread, use the butter-creaming method, but let’s make it childishly simple in this version, cool?